celery/celery/docs/configuration.rst

 .. note::

-    For the moment this only works with the AMQP, database, cache, Redis and MongoDB backends.
+    For the moment this only works with the AMQP, database, cache, and Redis backends.

-    When using the database or MongoDB backends, `celery beat` must be running for the results to be expired.
+    When using the database backend, `celery beat` must be running for the results to be expired.

 .. setting:: result_cache_max